hp4k1h5/agora/docs/TUTORIAL.md

 ## workspaces and components

-By default, if you haven't changed the config or added a new one to the `$HOME/.config/iexcli` dir, iexcli comes with several workspaces that you can cycle through with <kbd>left</kbd> and <kbd>right</kbd> arrow keys.
+By default, if you haven't changed the config or added a new one to the `$HOME/.config/agora` dir, agora comes with several workspaces that you can cycle through with <kbd>left</kbd> and <kbd>right</kbd> arrow keys.
 If a component is acting up or the workspace is erroring, try switching to another workspace and then back.